 The above problem does not only happen in aviation or international football.
 At any level of football external factors do negatively influence the decision making of players.
 For example, in youth football coaches have to deal with players who prefer to play the ball to their friends rather than passing the ball to a teammate in the best position to score.
 Friendship should never influence the decision making of players but unfortunately it sometimes does.
 How could the coach try to solve this situation?

 Football is a TEAM sport

 When addressing the problem with the player the coach should avoid that it becomes an issue between him and the player.
 This is a classic mistake made by many coaches around the world.
 The coach should explain to the player that it is not a personal issue but an issue between the player and the team.
 Everyone is working hard to try to score one more goal than the opponent and to win the game.
-The player’s behaviour has a negative effect on this team objective as he prefers to pass the ball to his friend rather than passing the ball to another teammate who is in a scoring position.
+The player’s behavior has a negative effect on this team objective as he prefers to pass the ball to his friend rather than passing the ball to another teammate who is in a scoring position.
 So, it’s crucial how the coach phrases and addresses the problem.
-Always define incorrect behaviour in a team context.
+Always define incorrect behavior in a team context.